HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 • 76% increase in referral business

-• Creation of a sustainable visibility ecosystem less dependent on algorithmic platforms
+• A sustainable visibility ecosystem less dependent on algorithmic platforms

-The key insight from this case study is that Lighthouse Books succeeded not by trying to beat the algorithms at their own game, but by developing visibility channels where algorithms held less influence.
+The lesson from this case study is that Lighthouse Books succeeded not by trying to beat the algorithms at their own game, but by building visibility channels where algorithms held less sway.

-Based on the Lighthouse Books case study and broader research, here’s a practical implementation checklist for small businesses facing algorithmic visibility challenges:
+Drawing on the Lighthouse Books case study and broader research, here is a practical implementation checklist for small businesses facing algorithmic visibility challenges:

-Conduct a “visibility audit” before implementing new strategies.
-For one week, ask every new customer how they discovered your business to establish a baseline understanding of your current discovery channels.
+Run a “visibility audit” before you start anything new.
+For one week, ask every new customer how they found your business, so you have a baseline picture of your current discovery channels.

 1. Audit current visibility channels